 Research

 My research fields include computational lexicography and word sense disambiguation, with applications in machine translation.
-I work a lot with the S-SSTC annotation schema, wordnet systems, as well as the conceptual vector model.
+My PhD research concerns a framework for designing and constructing multilingual lexicons, in particular, low cost methods suitable for under-resourced languages.
+I work a lot with the SSTC annotation schema, wordnet systems, as well as the conceptual vector model.

-My previous research projects include the construction of a Malay WordNet prototype, a multilingual “lexicontology”, the design of a semantic lexical base using conceptual vectors and lexical functions to model lexical knowledge, and an agents-based framework for constructing this semantic lexical database.
+My previous research projects include the construction of a Malay WordNet prototype (which is now rebooted as part of the Wordnet Bahasa!), a multilingual “lexicontology”, the design of a semantic lexical base using conceptual vectors and lexical functions to model lexical knowledge, and an agents-based framework for constructing this semantic lexical database.
 See my publications if you’re interested in my research.

 LaTeX